emaanr/notes/Other/API/infodump.md

 - Code can be written to work on any web browser which is possible as a result of APIs.
   - All web browsers are required to implement and support a certain set of APIs to ensure this.

+### Analogies

+- Analogies can be helpful to visualize the role and use of APIs, such as:
+  - Restaurants
+  - Puzzles

+#### Restaurant

+- May help to understand the role of an API on a higher-level.
+- Analogy:
+  - Back End:
+    - Cooks in the kitchen
+  - Front End:
+    - Dining area for guests
+  - API:
+    - Servers in the restaurant

+#### Puzzle

+- May help to understand the use of an API on a lower-level.

 # Remote API